BlackBaroness/my-linux-scripts/manjaro-full-upgrade/README.md

 3. You have to install `pamac-cli` (installed in Manjaro by default) and [BleachBit](https://www.bleachbit.org/).

 ### Configuration:
-- `--skip-sdkman` do not touch SDKMAN! at all.
+- `--skip-sdkman` don't touch SDKMAN! at all.
-- `--skip-mirrorlist` do not update mirrorlist.
+- `--skip-mirrorlist` don't update mirrorlist.
-- `--skip-pamac-upgrade` do not upgrade pamac packages.
+- `--skip-pamac-upgrade` don't upgrade pamac packages.
-- `--skip-pamac-cleanup` do not clean pamac orphans and installation caches.
+- `--skip-pamac-cleanup` don't clean pamac orphans and installation caches.
-- `--skip-bleachbit` do not run BleachBit.
+- `--skip-bleachbit` don't run BleachBit.
-- `--skip-trim` prevent TRIM from being sent to SSDs.
+- `--skip-trim` don't send TRIM to SSDs.

 ### Usage:
 By default, everything is enabled, but usually you need something like this: